huabawa/Jalpc/_posts/2017-08-23-How-to-connect-to-a-AWS-DB-Instance-running-MySQL-with-Shiny.md

 In order to use the github source code, you need to enter your own host, port, user, and password in storage.R.
 *Note: The following code is obtained from https://shiny.rstudio.com/articles/persistent-data-storage.html#mysql* **WARNING: The host, port, user, and password in the code SHOULD BE DELETED when you upload this code to github or anywhere else online**

+1. Make a copy of the github folder persistent-data-storage on your computer.
+2. Delete everything in storage.R.
+Copy and paste the following code into storage.R.

 ```R
 library(RMySQL)